Just Earth News | @justearthnews | 20 Mar 2018

 Whether adaptation methods are cutting edge, or build on techniques that have been used for centuries, farmers across the globe remain at the forefront of the effort to adjust to the demands of a rapidly changing climate.
 Their choices will have far-reaching impacts on the world’s food supply, and therefore everyone on the planet in the years to come.

-(Images by Avishek Mitra in India and others sourced from United States Department of Agriculture Research Service)
+(Images by Avishek Mitra in India and from United States Department of Agriculture Research Service.
+The video is by Anna Kohls)

 - Climate change threatens agricultural trade in Pacific Rim economies, UN agency warns